Canadian Women Artists' Award

 WHO CAN APPLY?

-The Canadian Women Artists’ Award is open to women artists who meet the following requirements:
+The Canadian Women Artists’ Award is open to artists identifying as women who meet the following requirements:

 - Must be a Canadian citizen, and able to provide proof of citizenship with legal documentation upon receipt of the award.

 - Must be between the ages of 21 and 35 before the application deadline.

 - Must be a current resident of New York State.

 - Must apply in only one of the eligible discipline categories.

 - Must be the originators of the work, i.e. choreographers or playwrights; not awarded to interpretative artists such as dancers or actors.